GetStream/Stream-Example-Meteor/README.md

 ## Running locally

-To run this app locally clone this repository and run the following command in the repositories directory:
+To run this app locally clone this repository add your [Getstream.io](https://getstream.io/dashboard) app key/id/secret to ``settings.json`` and run the following command in the repositories directory:

 ```
 meteor run